 Travel-Size Toiletries: I have a small bag where I carry enough toiletries to last a couple weeks.
 These include everything from personal hygiene and styling to vitamins and meds.
 I simply buy them as I need them wherever I am.

 Smartbag: I learned from experience that it’s good to have all your clothes and electronics safely stored in airtight travel bags (at least while in transit).
 While any bag can do, I’ve found Smartbag to be very good, resistant, and durable.
-They’ve helped keep everything dry when I get caught under the rain or when my backpack gets thrown out of a boat into the sea (yes, that did happen once).
+They’ve helped keep everything dry when I get caught in the rain or when my backpack gets thrown out of a boat into the sea (yes, that did happen once).

 First Aid Kit: Again, another thing I never fail to carry and this one I also learned from experience after I had an accident in an archeological site in Honduras where no immediate medical assistance was available.
 My first aid kit is small enough to fit anywhere in my backpack, but it has all the essentials to treat any common injury.